bolt/docs/source/installation-advanced.md

 A lot of work has been done on the internals of Bolt which allow it now to run as a self- contained `HTTPKernelInterface` application without interfering with any of the global namespace or constants.
-So if you use <a href="http://stackphp.com/">StackPHP</a> (or similar) you can mount Bolt onto a url prefix as simply as this:
+So if you use [StackPHP](http://stackphp.com/) (or similar) you can mount Bolt onto a url prefix as simply as this:

 ```